-Why should listeners vote YES on the recall of KPFA board member and Pacifica treasurer Tracy Rosenberg?
+ARCHIVED PAGE: The 2011-2012 recall campaign against KPFA board member and Pacifica treasurer Tracy Rosenberg

 GOOD PROGRAMMING.
 Pacifica treasurer Tracy Rosenberg has been the principal defender of the current regime at Pacifica, the corporation that owns KPFA.
 With Rosenberg’s support, that regime has declared war on KPFA’s listeners and workers.
 They have eliminated the Morning Show, KPFA’s biggest fundraiser, and most listened-to local program – putting the station’s fragile finances at risk.
 They’ve ignored thousands of phone calls and emails from outraged KPFA’s listeners.
 When SaveKPFA endorsers raised enough in pledges to restore the Morning Show, Pacifica refused it.
 Fundraising during KPFA’s morning hours has plummeted since the Morning Show’s removal, and the toll is projected to reach $500,000 annually.
 Pacifica is now demanding $1 million from the 5 stations — including KPFA — to fix its own mismanagement.